Who wants some pie? Just in case you missed what I just said, we’re making cherry pie!

 Combine flour, sugar, and salt in the bowl of food processor and pulse.
 Add the cold oil or shortening and pulse a few times more until crumbly.
 Add water and process until the dough comes together adding more water if necessary.
 Turn out onto lightly floured surface and divide into two halves.
 Flatten into disks and wrap each in plastic wrap and place in fridge for 1 hour or until ready to use.

-While pastry is chilling, make filling by combining cherries, sugar, cornstarch, salt, and lemon juice in a medium saucepan.
+While pastry is chilling, make filling by combining cherries, sugar, salt, and lemon juice in a medium saucepan.
 Allow to sit for about 10 minutes until the sugar starts to draw out the cherry juices.
-Bring just to a boil over medium heat then reduce to low and simmer until thickened, about 1 minute.
+Bring just to a boil over medium heat then reduce to low.
+Mix the cornstarch with about 2 tablespoons of water until smooth and add to the pan.
+Simmer until thickened, about 3 minutes.
 Stir in vanilla, Kirsch, and coconut oil.

 Heat oven to 400 degrees F (200 C).
 Roll out one half of pastry dough on lightly floured surface into a circle that is roughly 13 inches in diameter.
 Gently roll around rolling pin and lift over a 9-inch pie pan.
 Unroll over pan and press down then trim edges leaving 1 inch of overhang.